Soggy or Sizzle? Saying 'I Do' in September

-According to Jen O'Brien, on-line editor at www.weddingbells.ca September "has eclipsed July - nationwide - as the 2nd most popular month to get married" (August remains #1).
+According to Jen O'Brien with www.weddingbells.ca, September "has eclipsed July - nationwide - as the 2nd most popular month to get married" (August remains #1).
 From a weather perspective, this does not come as much of a surprise.
-Comfortable temperatures with a low risk of oppressive humidity should appeal to the groom in a black tux!
-And unless you are exchanging vows in Iqaluit where an average September comes with 13c m of snow, there is a very good chance the only white thing blowing in the breeze will be that gorgeous gown!
+Comfortable temperatures with a low risk of oppressive humidity should appeal to the groom in a black tux.
+And unless you are exchanging vows in Iqaluit where an average September comes with 13cm of snow, there is a very good chance the only white thing blowing in the breeze will be that gorgeous gown.

 And this is where I must be up front ... and keep in mind, I am just the messenger.
 (Gulp)

-September is historically a rainy month. n fact it ranks #2 in Toronto with 77.5 mm on average, #3 in Ottawa with 85 mm and #2 in Charlottetown with a whopping 95 mm.
-It is also the wettest month of the year for Niagara On The Lake - where our happy couple Alexandra and Jason are getting married on the 14th!
+September is historically a rainy month.
+In fact it ranks #2 in Toronto with 77.5 mm on average, #3 in Ottawa with 85 mm and #2 in Charlottetown, PEI with a whopping 95 mm.
 One of the reasons for this is that September is the most active month for tropical storms and hurricanes - and sometimes the remnants of, even occasionally the full brunt of these storms can be felt in our country - especially Ontario east to Newfoundland and Labrador.

 So what should you do if rain is in fact in the forecast?